B2B Video Production: A Practical Guide for 2026

 For teams exploring the middle path, Moonb is one example of an embedded creative team.
 It works as a dedicated extension of an existing marketing or creative team, producing video, motion graphics, design, animation, and brand content on a steady weekly rhythm.

 A good internal benchmark before choosing any model is to map your actual demand for the next quarter.
 List every video request by type, channel, and urgency.
-What is often revealed is that the problem isn’t production.
-It’s a capacity design problem.
+Do that and you often find the real problem was never production, it was a capacity-planning problem.
 If you’re weighing the hiring route, this piece on how to build an in-house creative team helps clarify what ownership really requires.

 Realistic Costs and How to Measure ROI

 Cost questions get messy when teams compare unlike things.
-A simple product walkthrough, a motion-heavy explainer, a filmed customer story, and a campaign package with strategy and distribution aren’t the same purchase.
+A simple product walkthrough, a motion-heavy explainer, a filmed customer story, and a campaign package with strategy and distribution are not the same purchase.

 What actually drives the cost